Hymn Study – Charlotte Mason Mondays

-- Phoebe Palmer Knapp was a long time friend who went to the same church as Fanny.
-It is said that Mrs. Knapp played Fanny the melody on the piano that became Blessed Assurance and Fanny came up with the song title on the spot!
+- Phoebe Palmer Knapp was a long-time friend who went to the same church as Fanny.
+Reportedly, Mrs. Knap played Fanny the melody on the piano that became Blessed Assurance and Fanny came up with the song title on the spot!

 Extend the Study

-- Assign one stanza along each week as copy work.
+- Assign one stanza each week as copy work.

-- Assign one stanza each week as memorization to be recited.
+- Memorize one stanza each week to be recited.